Crunch-io/crunch-cube/README.md

 ## Changes

+### 2.3.0
+- Consolidation of weighted counts such that bases are no longer calculated by adding across subvariables.
+- Removed the `_Slice.table_margin_unpruned` property, instead use `_Slice.table_margin_range` to get the unpruned range of table margins.

 ### 2.2.3
 - More sort-by-value support including a fallback to payload order

 ### 2.2.2
 - Can now sort by value for unweighted base and the margin proportion